RichardBrown384/riscos-artworks-js/docs/README.md

 !AWViewer ignores the 'triangle' points when rendering and instead relies on the path data.

+!AWViewer doesn't draw the rectangle when the corner radius is zero.

 | Offset | Length | Content                                                                  |
 |--------|--------|--------------------------------------------------------------------------|
 | 0      | 24     | [Record header](#record-header)                                          |